 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 The narrator is back home.
 She's supposed to take a nap but she's too wound up.
 She has a small fan in her room and thinks about how Moira would know how to take it apart to use as a weapon, but she doesn't.

 The narrator wonders what Moira would say about her situation.
-She thinks back to a conversation they had, before all of the change.
+She thinks back to a conversation they had before all of the societal changes.
 In this flashback Moira criticizes the narrator for being with Luke, who is married to another woman.
 The narrator responds that it isn't fair for Moira to criticize her because she has become a lesbian.

 They are in the narrator's kitchen during this talk.
 They fight about whether a world without men is possible.
 The narrator says Moira was her dearest friend, then changes her verb to "is."

 The narrator describes a second flashback, when she worked in a library and waited for Luke's divorce to be finalized.
 She remembers how she used to have a job and how now that's such a foreign thing for a woman.